jason-saito/comm4190_S24_Research_Project/README.md

 # Welcome to my research project!

-My name is Jason and I am a current student in COMM 4190 (Talking With AI: Computational And Communication Approaches).
+My name is Jason Saito and I am a current student in COMM 4190 (Talking With AI: Computational And Communication Approaches).

 Through this project, I will examine sports analytics in a communicative context and explore whether and how LLMs might be used to assist sports scouting and game analysts.